Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Denise Bevers

 Yes.
-So it's strictly royalty, and the royalty does not differ.
+So, it's strictly royalty, and the royalty does not differ.
 It's a global rate.

 Jon Block